 The number of teeth a cutting edge has will influence both the speed and nature of the cut it can create.
-However, you needing to consciously pick the blade based on the materials you need to cut such as wood, ceramics, etc.
+However, you need to pick the blade based on the materials you are going to cut such as wood, ceramics, etc.

 - Blade Material